wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 }
    </pre>

-1. Registering a Service Proxy:
+1. In the hcl file defining each service, registering a Service Proxy:

    <pre>{
    "service": {